VizuaaLOG/MicroLib-Tabs/README.md

 ## Contributing
 If you would like to contribute to this project then please fork the repository, make your changes and then publish a pull request.
 You could also ask other people in the issues section first.
 Please make your the added features pass the ```npm run lint``` task without any issues.

+In order to build the standalone file, you may need to run a ```bower install``` this will download the latest version of MicroLib-Utils.